dangtunguyen/IoTSan/README.md

 2. The "*Model Generator*" module is at "IoTSan/src/edu/ksu/cis/bandera/spin/"
 3. The "*Configuration Extractor*" module is at "IoTSan/src/configextractor" (This module is not yet integrated into IoTSan at this initial version).

-This is the initial version of IoTSan, which does not include all of the modules mentioned in the paper.
+**Note**: This is the initial version of IoTSan, which does not include all of the modules mentioned in the paper.
 I will update this repository with additional modules.

 # Using The Tool